 Australians Dr Shania Liu and Dr Sarah Dineen-Griffin were honoured at the presentation of the 2024 FIP Global Awards in Cape Town.

 Shania Liu received the Early Career in Pharmaceutical Practice Recognition Award.
-Presented every 3 years, the award recognises an educational program or innovation that promotes excellence in learning and teaching in any pharmacy discipline.
+Presented every 3 years, the award recognises outstanding early career pharmacists who have made important contributions to their field of practice at a national level, and who are emerging internationally.

 Dr Liu is the immediate past Chair of the Pain Management Leadership Committee of the Society of Hospital Pharmacists of Australia.
 Her research involved the improvement of the safe use of opioids before and after surgery.